-Morgan Trent joined Aaron Kirman Partners and Compass to build on the team concept that has been an integral part of his personal and professional life.
+Morgan Trent joined the Aaron Kirman Group to build on the team concept that has been an integral part of his personal and professional life.
 He was born and raised in Southern California and has returned after a very unique journey.
 Morgan attended and graduated from the University of Michigan on a football scholarship and was drafted by the Cincinnati Bengals in 2009.
 While living out his dream in the NFL, Morgan's love for real estate led him to earn his real estate license and actively practicing real estate in the off-seasons.

 His clients have included executives, professional athletes, entertainers, and personal contacts from his network.
 Morgan brings a very competitive spirit as well as a wealth of relationships and real estate knowledge to the team and to his clients.
 The same hard work and dedication that allowed him to accomplish so much in his past, is the same approach he takes every day with his clients.
 Morgan is a family man and an avid golfer.
 He is a man of faith and believes in living by the simple phrase, "Love God, Love People."